ajlopatkin/spock-analysis-pipeline/README.md

 ## Comparison/Plotting

 To run the comparison code, copy the contents of [/data/Analysis](./data/Analysis/) into [/spock_code/Comparison](./spock_code/comparison) and run `plotting_comparison.m`.
 This will generate figures based on all of the data for all replicates contained in Matfiles1, Matfiles2 and Matfiles3.

-# Results
+These figures replicate the publication figures from the Image Analysis portion.

 # Citation
+The citation for this project will be provided upon publication.